 The Area 3 RWMS includes a total of seven craters, representing five cells, designated for disposal operations.
-The current inventory of disposed waste at the Area 3 RWMS is approximately 283,185 cubic meters (10 million cubic feet).
-Open capacity available in the two developed cells is estimated to be between 283,185 and 339,822 cubic meters (10 and 12 million cubic feet).
-The two remaining craters, which at the present time are assumed to be individual cells, represent an estimated combined available future capacity of 226,548 cubic meters (8 million cubic feet).
+The current inventory of disposed waste at the Area 3 RWMS is approximately 258,000 cubic meters (12.6 million cubic feet).
+Open capacity available in the two developed cells is estimated to be approximately 222,000 cubic meters (7.8 million cubic feet).
+The two remaining craters, which at the present time are assumed to be individual cells, represent an estimated combined available future capacity of 203,000 cubic meters (7.2 million cubic feet).

-In the five year period covering fiscal years 1993 through 1997, the NTS has received on average 709 shipments of LLW representing 20,333 cubic meters (718,000 cubic feet) of waste annually from as many as 15 waste generators.
+In the five year period covering fiscal years 1996 through 2000, the NTS has received on average 567 shipments of LLW representing 16,644 cubic meters (587,000 cubic feet) of waste annually from as many as 16 waste generators.
 This volume of waste has been transported, received, and disposed safely with minimal risk to the general public, the workers at the disposal facility or the environment.
-Once the DOE Programmatic Environmental Impact Statement Record of Decision for LLW is issued, the number of offsite generators that have access to the NTS is expected to increase.
-However, the overall volume received from off-site is anticipated to remain relatively unchanged.

-Conservative calculations of total disposal capacity at the NTS is about 3,964,593 cubic meters (140 million cubic feet).
+Conservative calculations of total remaining disposal capacity at the NTS is about 3,762,194 cubic meters (133 million cubic feet).
 This does not consider expansion into undesignated land surrounding the Area 5 RWMS or the inclusion of additional subsidence craters adjacent to the Area 3 RWMS.
 The question of when NTS may reach its disposal capacity is dependent on the volume of waste received.
-Using 22,655 cubic meters (800,000 cubic feet) of waste received per year it will take approximately 175 years for the NTS RWMSs to reach capacity.
-Knowing that the waste volumes in the future are diminishing and that the 175 year estimate does not include expanding into undesignated areas or future technology, NTS capacity is virtually unlimited.
+Using 22,655 cubic meters (800,000 cubic feet) of waste received per year it will take approximately 156 years for the NTS RWMSs to reach capacity.
+Knowing that the waste volumes in the future are diminishing and that the 156 year estimate does not include expanding into undesignated areas or future technology, NTS capacity is virtually unlimited.